Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 While not the cheapest option, another way to have a better chance of spotting the Northern lights in Rovaniemi is by staying at a Northern lights hotel.

-Staying at one of the hotels outside the city center, especially that offers glass igloos, aurora cabins, or other similar accommodations that have settings out in nature with panoramic views, means that heading outside to try to see the aurora doesn’t take much effort at all!
+Staying at one of the hotels outside the city center, especially one that offers glass igloos, aurora cabins with panoramic windows, or other similar accommodations that have locations out in nature with unobstructed views, means that heading outside to try to see the aurora doesn’t take much effort at all!

 Here are a few recommendations near Rovaniemi:

-- Santa’s Igloos Arctic Circle: Close to Santa Claus Village, this igloo hotel isn’t particularly remote but it does offer an escape from the worst of the light pollution of the city while still being close to the amenities of Santa Claus Village like its souvenir shops and restaurants.
-There are also dog-sledding and reindeer tours you can do here but the tours at Apukka are much nicer.
+- Santa’s Igloos Arctic Circle: Close to Santa Claus Village, this igloo hotel isn’t particularly remote, and Santa Claus Village does have a decent amount of light pollution.
+It has less light pollution than spots in the city center, but it’s not ideal.
+However, it’s good for families who want to be close to the amenities of Santa Claus Village like its souvenir shops and restaurants.
+There are also dog-sledding and reindeer tours you can do here, but to be honest, the tours at Apukka are way nicer and offer much better value-for-money.

 This isn’t to dissuade you from staying in one; I just want to give you accurate expectations, especially as the price tag is so high!